shawn-sandy/shawnsandy-dev/src/posts/code-studio.md

 ![code studio]({{ hlp.sharp.img(['code-studio.jpg']) }})

-CodeStudio is an extension pack for VSCODE that bundles several extensions into one install.
+CodeStudio is an extension pack for VSCODE that bundles several extensions (frontend) into one install.
 I created the extension for two reasons, the first to teach myself how to, the second, to scratch an itch that I had trying to figure out how to get VSCODE from installation to work ready in the quickest possible time.
 I managed to do both; YAY me :)!

 In version 8.0, I have added two new extensions WebHint and Conventional Commits to the pack and removed a couple of older extensions with features that we're built into VSCODE.